artstisen/marbles/Guide-to-installation.md

-## Migrating your notes from Ahoy to Marbles
+# Migrating your notes from AHOY! to Marbles

 If you are using the [Ahoy note-taking application](https://github.com/artstisen/AHOY) you can migrate your data to Marbles using the AhoyToMarbles migration tool.